-Gay and lesbian couples now have the same rights to marriage as heterosexual couples, but there are still a number of unique considerations for LGBTQI families, making our expertise and experience in the area of LGBTQI family law highly valuable.
+Gay and lesbian couples now have the same rights to marriage as heterosexual couples, but there are still a number of unique considerations for LGBTQIA families, making our expertise and experience in the area of LGBTQIA family law highly valuable.

-LGBTQI couples and families have many of the same legal issues to deal with as heterosexual couples, as well as various matters unique to same-sex relationships.
-Getting legal advice from solicitors with a history of dealing with LGBTQI family law ensures you get the best support for your family and that nothing is overlooked.
+LGBTQIA couples and families have many of the same legal issues to deal with as heterosexual couples, as well as various matters unique to same-sex relationships.
+Getting legal advice from solicitors with a history of dealing with LGBTQIA family law ensures you get the best support for your family and that nothing is overlooked.

-Crisp & Co has been working with LGBTQI families for many years, helping them to deal with the full range of issues affecting same-sex couples.
-This gives us a high level of expertise in the area of LGBTQI family law, meaning we can offer you peace of mind that you and your family are in safe hands.
+Crisp & Co has been working with LGBTQIA families for many years, helping them to deal with the full range of issues affecting same-sex couples.
+This gives us a high level of expertise in the area of LGBTQIA family law, meaning we can offer you peace of mind that you and your family are in safe hands.

-Our expert LGBTQI family law solicitors can assist you with all aspects of the law relating to you and your family.
+Our expert LGBTQIA family law solicitors can assist you with all aspects of the law relating to you and your family.

 Divorce & civil partnership dissolution